 Key skills to thrive in the industry

-The Share speakers and panelists represented some of the best in the field, so all of the attendees were interested in gaining some professional advice from them.
-Many questions were asked around what skills they thought really helped their success in the industry.
+The Share panelists and speakers represented some of the best in the field, so all of the attendees were interested in gaining some professional advice from them.
+Many questions for the Share panelists were around what skills they thought really helped their success in the industry.

 To really thrive in your professional interpersonal relations, emotional intelligence and empathy are golden.
 This applies both to effectively understanding those you work with and understanding the pain points and needs of everyone from stakeholders to customers.